Is This the Reason You Aren’t Raising Major Gifts?

 Psssst: Let me share with you a secret.

-In many organizations — attitudes and leadership issues are what’s really hold major gifts fundraising back.
+In many organizations – leadership attitudes are holding major gifts fundraising back.

 Here are 5 reasons that your major gifts fundraising efforts may not be operating at full steam.

-Change these, and you’ll probably be able to bring in so very much more money!
+Change these, and your team will probably be able to bring in so very much more money!

-These reasons are why I created my Major Gifts Coaching program – to help leaders understand how major gifts fundraising really works, and give them the training and support to actually implement a successful major gifts effort.
+These reasons are why I created our Major Gifts Intensive program – to help nonprofit leaders understand how major gifts fundraising really works, and give them the training and support to implement and expand their major gifts programs.

-1. Attitude: You may have an organizational culture that does not think major gifts fundraising is important.
+1. Attitude: Your leadership does not think major gift fundraising is important.

 The organization as a whole believes that fundraising is important to the mission,